 - Create an element of giving for you and your team to take pride in that promotes the purpose of your practice within your community.

-- You need a form of CDT within your practice that is promoted and used with the sole purpose of enhancing skills both personally and professionally.
-It should be easily accessible, consistent, comprehensive, engaging, ongoing, and have an element of assignments and physical tools to ensure full application.
+- You need a form of career development training within your practice that is promoted and used with the sole purpose of enhancing skills both personally and professionally.